-Annual and interim financial results will be publicly released as scheduled to meet filing and stock exchange requirements, following audit committee and board approval of the financial statements.
+Annual and interim financial results will be publicly released as scheduled to meet filing and stock exchange requirements, following Audit Committee and Board approval of the financial statements.

 News releases will be posted on the Company’s website as soon as practicable after release over the news wire.

 The Company will provide advance notice of the conference call and webcast by issuing a news release announcing the date and time and providing information on how interested parties may access the call and webcast.
 In addition, the Company may send invitations to analysts, institutional investors, the media and others invited to participate.
 Any non-material supplemental information provided to participants will also be posted to the website for others to view.
-A tape recording of the conference call or an archived audio webcast on the Internet will be made available following the call for a reasonable period of time for anyone interested in listening to a replay.
+An audio recording of the conference call or an archived audio webcast on the Internet will be made available following the call for a reasonable period of time for anyone interested in listening to a replay.

 If, following the call, it is determined that, during the call, comments by management inadvertently included previously undisclosed material information, the Company will, as soon as practicable, disclose such information broadly via news release.

-The Company does not comment, affirmatively or negatively, on rumours unless required to do so by applicable securities laws or stock exchange rules.
-This also applies to rumors promulgated on the Internet.
-The Company's spokespersons will respond consistently by saying,
+The Company does not comment, affirmatively or negatively, on rumours unless required to do so by applicable securities laws or stock exchange rules.1 This also applies to rumors promulgated on the Internet.
+The Company’s spokespersons will respond consistently by saying,

 “It is our policy not to comment on market rumours or speculation.”